 Breastfeeding requires significant mental and emotional commitment as well as investment in time.
 You may need to sacrifice ‘me’ time to express milk or make special efforts to take care of your baby.
-It requires sheer will power and discipline to express regularly and nurse your baby for the long haul.
+It requires sheer willpower and discipline to express regularly and nurse your baby for the long haul.

-Solution: Prep youself and plan ahead
+Solution: Prep yourself and plan ahead

 To get a headstart, practice pumping at home and check if you have easy-access clothes that are also formal enough to wear to work.
 Make a schedule of when you need to pump so you can plan ahead if there are any meetings.
 A short first week back at work will also help to ease your transition.
 You can plan to start on a Wednesday or Thursday after your maternity leave.

-For mothers who run their own business, it can be difficult to squeeze in time to pump especially when there is a shortage of manpower.
+For mothers who run their own businesses, it can be difficult to squeeze in time to pump especially when there is a shortage of manpower.
 But that did not deter Kristy Melissa, owner and cafe manager of Little Pancakes.
 Even though she had a hectic schedule of running her own cafe, she was set on breastfeeding for as long as she can.
-After her first month, she went back to work and used a hands-free pump set so that she can pump milk while taking orders orders, scrambling eggs, making coffee or washing the dishes.
+After her first month, she went back to work and used a hands-free pump set so that she can pump milk while taking orders, scrambling eggs, making coffee or washing the dishes.
 Now that’s one committed and determined mama!

 Pumping on-the-go made possible using a hands-free pump set

 Working And Breastfeeding Is Possible

 No matter what breastfeeding challenges you face at work know that it is possible to continue your breastfeeding journey.
 With the right set of attitude, knowledge and practice, coupled with a supportive environment, breastfeeding can become a natural part of your working life.
 Don’t lose faith!

 Did you breastfeed at work?
 What are some struggles you face at your workplace during breastfeeding?
 Share your thoughts with us below!